 Traveling across Japan can cost you an arm and a leg as a tourist if you just purchase normal train and bus tickets without any discount.
 Going from Tokyo Station to Kyoto Station would cost you around 27,000 yen ($270) round trip!

-You can get the Japan Rail Pass for the same amount, and it’ll let you ride any JR train at no additional cost (including the bullet trains).
+You can get the Japan Rail Pass (affiliate link) for the same amount, and it’ll let you ride any JR train at no additional cost (including the bullet trains).

 Fair warning though, you can only purchase the Japan Rail Pass if you are a tourist and haven’t entered Japan.
 Once you’re here, you have to pay the same high prices as everyone else.